 Make sure that you need everything you’re paying for.

 Weekends are a great time to go out for breakfast, have a nice lunch and socialise with your fiends over drinks and dinner.
 How much money do you spend on entertainment each weekend and is it sustainable?

-Perhaps you want to reconsider what you do this weekend and put aside some extra money to either pay off debt, save for Christmas or buy something for the home that you’ve been putting off.
+Perhaps you want to reconsider what you do this weekend and put aside some extra money to either pay off debt, save for an upcoming event or buy something for the home that you’ve been putting off.

 Be conscious of your eating out expenses!

 Sunday – Is your Last Will & Testament up to date?

 It may seem a little depressing to think about your Last Will & Testament, but this is a vitally important aspect of your financial wellbeing!
 Not so much yours but rather your family that you leave behind.
 Take the time to ensure that you have considered all you need to and have planned accordingly.

 Wondering why you need a will?
 Take a look at the link!